Jkaplan1123/cpp_class/Temporary Cpp Class Notes.md

 	- [public, private, and protected inheritance](https://www.programiz.com/cpp-programming/public-protected-private-inheritance) overview
 - `BaseClass` is the name of the base class
 - `DerivedClass` is the name of the class derived from the base class
+- Note: generally the derived class should be less complicated than the base class

 Access Specifiers